12 Types of Purple Butterflies

 Several species of butterflies, like the Purple Emperor (Apatura iris), can have a purple morph.

-The fact that the purple morph of the species only has one wing that is colored purple and black, while the other wing is mostly black, is one of the unique things about this variant of the species.
+The fact that the purple morph of the species only has one wing that is colored purple and black, while the other wing is mostly black, is one of the unique things about this species variant.

 No other brown variants of the Purple Emperor display these distinct color changes.